bwilkins/togglr/README.md

 You can add these basic config files with `rails generate togglr:install`

-Make sure each toggle has a unique name.
+Make sure each toggle has a UNIQUE name.
 Duplicate toggles are disallowed.
+The last toggle with the same name wins - irrespective of its category.

 Use the repositories configuration to decide which repositories you want.
 List as array of comma separated class name strings.